Cordoba de la Nueva Andalucia

 -Teatro Real Along the west side of the square, in eclectic style from 1927.

 -Church and Convent of Las Teresas Occupying an entire block at the northwest corner of the square and just opposite the Cathedral.
 Founded in 1628, majority of the buildings date from the 18th century in baroque style.
-Part of it has been dedicated to the Religious Art Museum.
+Part of it has been dedicated to the Museum of Religious Art, which costs 60 Pesos to enter (well worth it).

 -Cabildo Also by the west side, the former City Hall, although founded in 1588, it was not until 1786 that the current building was erected, together with the opening of Santa Catalina Promenade and the completion of the Cathedral just across the road.
 Nowadays it is the City’s History Museum.